Skip to main content

 If you are interested in learning more, click this link which provides a live chat in the lower right corner.
 And if you would like to share your comments with other readers, feel free to include them below.

-The Better Ministry - Embracing a Universal Approach to Faith that begins with the realities of everyday life, and naturally leads to a more complete relationship with God, Jesus Christ and the Holy Spirit with everything we do.
+The Better Ministry - Embracing a Universal Approach to Faith that begins with the realities of everyday life, and naturally leads to a more complete relationship with our Father, Jesus Christ and the Holy Spirit with everything we do.

 This ministry embraces The Apostle's Creed and Westminster Confession, is multi-denominational and recognizes the authority of God's Church in all things.